openstack-archive/fuel-plugin-cinder-gcs/specs/spec.rst

   * name: backup_gcs_retry_error_codes
   * label: GCS Retry Error Codes
-  * description: A comma sepaated list of GCS error codes for which to initiate a retry.
+  * description: A comma separated list of GCS error codes for which to initiate a retry.
 Default is 429
   * type: text
   * default value: 429